People are usually infected when they eat contaminated food, such as undercooked chicken or eggs.

 Identifying the bacteria in a sample, usually of stool, confirms the diagnosis.

-There are different types of Salmonella bacteria.
-Two species cause typhoid fever:
+There are over 2,000 different types of Salmonella bacteria.

-Salmonella typhi reside only in people.
-Salmonella paratyphi reside mainly in people but sometimes in domestic animals.
+Some Salmonella reside only in people.
 Other species of Salmonella normally reside in the digestive tract of many wild and domestic animals, such as cattle, sheep, pigs, fowl, and reptiles (including snakes, lizards, and turtles).
 Many of these can cause infections in people.
-Two species—Salmonella enterica serotype Typhimurium and Salmonella serotype Enteritidis—cause most Salmonella infections in the United States.

 Salmonella bacteria are excreted in the feces of infected animals and people, leading to contamination.
 In the United States during the 1970s, many infections were spread by pet turtles, so their sale was prohibited, resulting in fewer infections.
 Recently, the legal and illegal sale of pet reptiles has increased.
 Up to 90% of pet reptiles and amphibians, such as aquatic frogs, are infected with Salmonella.